Things to see and do

 Covering 14,000 hectares of loughs, glens and woods, Glenveagh National Park encompasses two of the largest mountains in Donegal, Errigal and Slieve Snacht.
 The park includes an excellent visitors centre with audio-visual show.

-The Castle has a fascinating history.
-You can only go inside the keep as part of a guided tours but they guides are excellent.
-Outside the formal gardens are in stark contrast to the rugged mountainous surroundings.
+The castle has a fascinating history.
+You can only go inside the castle as part of a guided tour but the guides are excellent.
+Outside, the formal gardens are in stark contrast to the rugged mountainous surroundings.